bobby-didcoding/drf_course/steps/module_2.md

 ALLOWED_HOSTS = os.environ.get("DJANGO_ALLOWED_HOSTS").split(" ")
 ```

-installed apps: Django will only know to include our new apps in the project when we register them.
+installed apps: Django will only know to include our new app in the project when we register it.
 Open drf_course/settings.py and register the new application in INSTALLED_APPS.
 Replace the current settings with the following snippet.
 ```
 INSTALLED_APPS = [
     'django.contrib.admin',